radhas-priya/string-manipulator-npm/Contributing.md

-# Contributing to string-manipulator
+# Contributing to string-manipulation-latest

-Welcome to [Your Project Name]!
-We appreciate your interest in contributing.
-By contributing to this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+Welcome  We appreciate your interest in contributing.

 ## How to Contribute

 We welcome contributions of all kinds, whether it's bug fixes, feature enhancements, documentation improvements, or anything else that helps make the project better.

-To contribute to [Your Project Name], follow these steps:
+To contribute to this project , follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.